The bevy of rovers heading for the Moon

-Chandrayaan 3, India’s second attempt to land on the Moon after Chandrayaan 2’s surface mission failed in 2019, will launch in late 2022.
+Chandrayaan 3, India’s second attempt to land on the Moon after Chandrayaan 2’s surface mission failed in 2019, will launch in 2023.
 It will have a similar lander and rover, and the landing region is expected to be a near-polar lunar highland too.
 As such, the rover will have a pair of spectrometers to determine what the ancient lunar crust is made of.

 Testing promising technologies

 Intuitive Machines’ second Moon landing mission, launching in 2023 and also part of NASA’s CLPS program, will deploy two mobile explorers on the Moon’s south pole.
 The first is a rover built by Lunar Outpost to test the first 4G/LTE communications system on the Moon.
 The aim is to see if we can get high-throughput, long-range, and low-latency communications on the lunar surface necessary for having a sustainable presence in the future.